 Your pitch can be a great opportunity to get more business and upsell your other services, even though the main focus is on social media marketing.

-Your Processes
+Your processes

 The proof is in the pudding!
 Before a business owner chooses your agency, they’re going to want to see some evidence to back up what you’re saying in your pitch deck.

 Showcase some of your best social media management work.
 This could be examples of posts, graphics and any engagement work you’ve done.
+Check out examples of our work for inspo!

-Case Studies
+Case studies

 Another way to convey that you're the best social media agency to work with is by showing what current and past clients have said about you and your work.